 Before we continue – a word to the wise – when using these frameworks either use server-grade hardware and/or active liquid cooling, or risk either it a) thermal-shutdown, b) melt, or c) catch fire.
 The reason I say this is that because I’m thick (!) and impatient I asked for and received a friends quite powerful laptop for this, this most intentional run… A powerful i7 with many cores much memory and NVME front-t0-back.
 I soon found however that the fans had spun up to maximum and stayed there, like, super-high.
 It’s the sound that IT guys know and it’s the sound of an IT device bleeding out.

-So, living in a cold area (-3 celsius at night these days) I experimented with ways to use ambient cooling like the big data-centres they build in the arctic circle, so they can use outside air instead of A/C, and use tons of carbon, building and servicing same.
+So, living in a cold area (-2 celsius at night during winter) I experimented with ways to use ambient cooling like the big data-centres they build in the arctic circle, so they can use outside air instead of A/C, and use tons of carbon, building and servicing same.
 Stooges.
 Anyway I tried a few configurations and it turned out that in fact the back of the screen makes for an excellent heat-sink:

 Anyhoo, on with the show.
 First up, the complete works of William Shakespeare,